 When it comes to making smart business decisions, you need the right data.
 More importantly, you need the right tools to communicate that information.
 According to Harvard Business Review, data is useless if you don’t bother conveying it to your audience – and if there’s one word that should describe your data, it’s “accessible.”
 In other words, your employees, boss, and other stakeholders need to get the information they need, when they need it.
 What’s more, the data needs to be user friendly and easy to understand.
 Sound like a tall order?
 It is – unless you adopt an “end-user comes first” business intelligence (BI) philosophy.

-“Scope creep” happens when you start a dashboard project with specific users in mind, but allow the project to get out of range as it moves toward completion.
-Yes, dashboards are an effective way to provide information to a wide range of stakeholders, but it’s important to make sure you’re actually catering to the end user – not everyone.
-The end result is increased user absorption by your targeted user, opposed to moderate or mild engagement by a larger pool of users.
+“Scope creep” happens when you start a dashboard project with specific users in mind but allow the project to get out of range as it moves toward completion.
+Yes, dashboards are an effective way to provide information to a wide range of stakeholders, but it’s important to make sure you’re actually catering to the end-user – not everyone.
+The end result is increased dashboard user absorption by your targeted user, as opposed to moderate or mild engagement by a larger pool of users.

 A few ways to avoid scope creep with your dashboard: